apikusu/daiku-alternatives/tmdb/938567/readme.txt

-ar from the movie's website, we couldn't see the characters so bad
+art from the movie's website, cuz we couldn't see the characters on the other one